radioarcane/radio-arcane.com/_posts/events/dead-of-night-2023-06-30.md

    - Live performance by Hemlock for Socrates (Pittsburgh)

-   - Radio Arcane Dark Music Specialists - Count Grozny / TBA
+   - Radio Arcane Dark Music Specialists - Count Grozny / Sorrow-Vomit

    - Vending by the talented Dark Market.

-   - Food Truck - TBA
+   - Food Truck - Dino's C-Food & More

    - Drinks by the enchanting Lany StarDust